Who?

 November 1995: Doctor of Philosophy from the Department of Information Processing Science at the University of Oulu, Finland.
 Professor Pentti Kerola was the supervisor of my thesis work.

 June 1993: Licentiate of Philosophy from the Department of Information Processing Science of the University of Oulu, Finland.
-(The Licentiate of Philosophy is a degree in the middle of Masters and Doctoral degrees and it is part of the academic systems in North-European countries.)
+(The Licentiate of Philosophy is a degree between of Master and Doctoral degrees and it is part of the academic systems in North-European countries.)

 October 1986: Master of Science from the Department of Electrical Engineering of the University of Oulu, Finland.